Fashioning Queer African Identities

 “It was the first time in my life I had ever seen an image of a queer African.
 Representation is so important; when you’ve never seen an image of a person who has had an experience like yours, and you’ve been told your whole life you can’t exist, you have nothing to debunk that.”

-The second instance that profoundly changed Mikael’s perspective was delving into queer African history.
+The second instance that profoundly changed Mikael’s perspective was learning more about queer African history.

 “When I began the groundwork for Limit(less), I reached out to one of my queer Nigerian friends who sent me a ton of pdfs, journal articles and writing that examined the colonial legacy surrounding queerness in Africa, and I was just shocked to realise how African societies have historically been at the forefront of understanding gender and sexuality.
 And that queer and trans people were not only accepted, but often revered as the gatekeepers of their communities.